Agricultural education and training

 Faculty of Science, Engineering and Agriculture

-Of interest to us are the following departments: Food Science and Technology; Department of Animal Science; Department of Plant and Soil Sciences; Department of Agricultural Economics and Agribusiness; Department of Forestry; Department of Geography and Environmental Sciences; Department of Biochemistry & Microbiology; and the Department of Agricultural and Rural Engineering.
-It also hosts the Institute for Rural Development.
+Of interest to us are the following departments: Food Science and Technology; Animal Science; Plant and Soil Sciences; Agricultural Economics and Agribusiness; Agricultural and Rural Engineering; Forestry; Biological Sciences; Earth Sciences; Geography and Environmental Sciences; and Biochemistry and Microbiology.
+It also hosts an experimental farm and the Institute for Rural Development.

 UNIVERSITY OF THE WESTERN CAPE (UWC)